Here's where things stand in remaining House and Senate races

 Loading...

-Alaska: This is not a seat that would be a flip, because both candidates are Republicans.
-Incumbent Lisa Murkowski trails Kelly Tshibaka by less than 2 percentage points, or just over 3,000 votes, with 80% in.
-A lot will change.
+Alaska: This has been added to the Republican total even though the race is not settled yet, because both leading candidates are Republicans, so this will stay in GOP hands.
+The question is at this point: which Republican.
+Incumbent Lisa Murkowski (R) trails Kelly Tshibaka (R) by less than 2 percentage points, or just under 3,000 votes, with 80% in.
 If neither candidate gets above 50%, this goes to a ranked-choice re-tabulation Nov.
-23, and Murkowski would likely be favored to win that, as the Democrat in the race got 9.5% of the vote, or more than 20,000 votes.
-Another Republican got about 3%, or about 6,000 votes.
+23. Murkowski would likely be favored to win that.

 Loading...

 For control of the House, either party needs to reach 218 seats.
-Republicans need to win 9 more for control, or 23% of the remaining uncalled seats.
-Since last night, five races called and Democrats have won three of them.
-When all is said and done, Republicans will need a net gain of 5 seats to take control, but likely, at this point, are on track for an estimated range of 7 to 11 Republican pickups.

-Republicans have officially flipped 13 competitive seats, according to the Associate Press, and are leading in four others for a total of 17.

-Democrats have flipped six and are leading in four others for a total of 10.
+Republicans need a net of 5 seats to take control.
+They are on track to do that, BUT likely only with a 1- to 7-seat majority at this point.

-NOTE: Please keep in mind that these numbers are fluid ad will change as votes continue to roll in.
+NOTE: Please keep in mind that these numbers are fluid and will change as votes continue to roll in.
 See the latest results here.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.